 This immediately brought Browne attacks from the leftist Guardian, which had apparently Googled him and found that he`d written for publication called…VDARE.COM.

 Britain On The Brink, January 28, 2003 is in the first ten items you get when you Google "Anthony Browne."
 This is a tribute to VDARE.COM`s internet presence, since his regular employer, The Times, is a multi-million dollar corporation, employing hundreds, and founded in 1785.

-This one was actually an article we commissioned and paid for, the links, et cetera, added by me, and with some editing by Peter Brimelow
+This one was actually an article we commissioned and paid for, the links, et cetera, added by me, and with some editing by Peter Brimelow, as usual.

 Simon Goodley begins today`s Diary with a smear-by-association of Times Europe correspondent Anthony Browne.
 Mr. Browne seems to have angered the former with his excellent recent piece in the Times, which took the Guardian to task for "giv[ing] space to MAB to promote sanitised versions of its Islamist views."
 Browne writes, referring to events that will be familiar to Ablution readers.
 [VDARE.COM note: See here and here.]

 "Last month it emerged that The Guardian employed a journalist, Dilpazier Aslam, who is a member of the Hizb ut-Tahrir, an Islamist group that wants a global theocracy, and is described by the Home Office as `anti-Semitic, anti-Western and homophobic.` The Guardian used Dilpazier Aslam to report not just on the London bombings, but on Shabina Begum, the Luton schoolgirl who, advised by Hizb ut-Tahrir, won a court case allowing her to wear head-to-toe fundamentalist Islamic clothes.